PET imaging of inflammation and infection

 The location of inflamed tissue can be found using PET imaging, which is sufficient in many clinical situations, but it would be useful to distinguish between inflammation caused by normal wound heeling and post-surgical infection, and between sterile and infectious loosening of joint replacements.
 At present the role of PET in the discrimination between infection and non-microbial inflammation, let alone identification of pathogens, is limited, but developing rapidly.

-Numerous inflammation-specific PET tracers have been introduced.
-Many tracers that have been aimed for tumour imaging have been found to accumulate to the tumours partly because of local inflammation.
+Numerous inflammation-specific PET radiopharmaceuticals have been introduced.
+Many radiopharmaceuticals that have been aimed for tumour imaging have been found to accumulate to the tumours at least partly because of local inflammation.

 [18F]F- PET has shown promise in imaging of increased bone turnover during inflammation of the bone and in rheumatoid arthritis and ankylosing spondylitis.
 [18F]F- has also been used to image microcalcification in arterial plaques, both in animal disease models and in humans.
 Increased [18F]F- uptake has also been observed in chronic tuberculosis lesions in mice.